 This was not an easy problem to solve.
-Most people at the time were strongly committed to the security, stability, and community orientation of feudal life.
+Most people at the time were strongly committed to the security, stability, and communal orientation of feudal life.
 They could to some degree be lured with the increased consumption that capitalism made possible, but this was largely a future prospect, and it did not fully compensate them for the social and personal losses they endured.

-To see how this problem was addressed, recall first that the political position which represented capitalist logic during this period was called liberalism (from the Latin “liber”, meaning “free”).
-To avoid confusion with today’s usage, this is now called classical liberalism.
+To see how this problem was tackled, recall first that the political position which represented capitalist logic during this period was called liberalism (from the Latin "liber", meaning "free").
+To avoid confusion with today's usage, this is now called classical liberalism.
 Thus, without developing a new political ideology, the early capitalists could choose between two existing positions: traditional conservatism and classical liberalism.
 Could either of these serve their purposes?

 Clearly, neither traditional conservatism nor classical liberalism fully met capitalist needs.
 However, traditional conservatism came closer because it satisfied that most fundamental of all political requirements - popular support.
 Given this support, the capitalist class could assume power and gradually instill the economic ideas in the populace.
 Without it, power was impossible and the ideas would founder, no matter how fervently they were championed by the classical liberals.

 This thought process was the basis for modern conservatism.
-The key idea was to use the term “conservatism” and its social ideas to placate the masses, but to incorporate the ideas of classical liberalism to serve the new economic system.
+The key idea was to use the term "conservatism" and its social ideas to placate the masses, but to incorporate the ideas of classical liberalism to serve the new economic system.
 The fact that the resulting combination was conceptually incoherent was only a minor impediment.
 Once power was attained, intellectuals were hired to weave the mix into a presentable whole.
-Then propaganda – especially education – was used to ensure that even the most sophisticated members of society embraced the manufactured story.
+Then propaganda - especially education - was used to ensure that even sophisticated members of society embraced the manufactured story.
 Today, few people have any idea that the conservatism they know is an artificial construct based not on a distinct political posture, but on the two basic requirements of capitalist power.

 6. Strategic Implications

 - Government is a representative institution that allows the populace to influence the capitalist class and state.
 It is therefore useful for applying pressure from below in order to implement reforms that can slow environmental destruction.
 However, government does not have the political capacity to fundamentally transform the economy.
-Any strategy that relies on governments and their “agencies” for this purpose is therefore unworkable.
+Any strategy that relies on governments and their "agencies" for this purpose is thus unworkable.

 - Progressivism is a values-based resistance movement.
 It can be relied on to fight for social, economic, and environmental justice, but not to fundamentally transform or supersede capitalism.
 Environmentalism is similar, but focuses on sustainability rather than justice.